manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 convention facilitates the extension discovery process and avoids the overhead and ceremony of alternative means such as annotation processors.

-In **Java 9** because a package must reside in a single module, you should prepend your module name to the extension package name to avoid illegal sharing of packages between modules.
+With Java 9 or later, because a package must reside in a single module, you should prepend your module name to the extension package name to avoid illegal sharing of packages between modules.
 For example, if your module were named `foo.widget` you should define your extension class in package `foo.widget.extensions.java.lang.String`.
 In Java 8 all extension classes can be directly rooted in the `extensions` package, however it is still best to qualify extension classes with your project or module name to prevent naming collisions.

-Additionally, an extension class must be annotated with `manifold.ext.rt.api.Extension`, which distinguishes extension classes from other classes that may reside in the same package.
+Additionally, as the example illustrates, an extension class must be annotated with `manifold.ext.rt.api.Extension`, which distinguishes extension classes from other classes that may reside in the same package.

 ## Extension Method Basics